ThibaultJanBeyer/live-screenshots/README.md

 # live-screenshots

 create screenshots that are always up to date.
 No maintenance required.

-The image above is actually already a live screenshot.
+The image you see above is actually already a live screenshot.
 The URL used to grab that screenshot is https://livescreenshots.com/sh/?query=%23screenshot-node&perfect=true&url=https%3A%2F%2Flivescreenshots.com

 You can create your own live screenshots with the handy online editor on https://livescreenshots.com/